Mamsie2609/LOAN-DEFAULT-PREDICTION/README.md

-## While decision tree appeared to be a better model than logistic regression for predicting which customers are likely to default on their loans based on the performance metrics, it had a low precision score.
-Therefore, it is recommended to consider and evaluate other models with relatively higher precision scores before making a final decision.
+## It can be concluded that logistic regression is a superior model for predicting loan default compared to the decision tree.
+This is because logistic regression achieved higher accuracy, precision, and F1 score.
+These results suggest that the logistic regression model is better at correctly identifying loan defaults, which can lead to more effective risk management for the lending institution.